axil/numpy-data-types/numpy_data_types.rst

 The reasoning behind such a discrimination is like this:

     Unlike true floating point errors (where the hardware FPU sets a flag whenever it does an atomic operation that overflows), we need to implement the integer overflow detection ourselves.
-We do it on the scalars, but not arrays because it would be too slow to implement for every atomic operation on arrays. *Robert Kern, one of the numpy core developers*
+We do it on the scalars, but not arrays because it would be too slow to implement for every atomic operation on arrays. *Robert Kern, one of the NumPy core developers*

 You can make it an error